Potty training on the 28th floor

-Crate or baby gates: Dogs don’t want to soil their sleeping area, so contain them to a gated area or crate at bedtime to avoid late night accidents.
+Crate Training: Dogs don’t want to soil their sleeping area, so contain them in their crate at bedtime to avoid late-night accidents.
 If the crate is significantly larger than your pup (room for growth) then be sure to block off part of the crate so your puppy can’t pee on one side and sleep on the other.
 Here are some tips on where to start with puppy crate training.

-Potty bell: Hang a bell by the door as an extra way for your dog to communicate that he needs to go out.
+Potty bell: Hang a bell by the door as an extra way for your dog to communicate that they need to go out.
 You can teach your dog to ring the bell by holding it close to your dog’s nose until your pup bumps it.
-When the bell jingles, open the door and take your dog out.
+When the bell jingles or buzzes, open the door and take them out.
 Practice this every time you take your dog out the door for a bathroom break, here's a good short video about the basics of "potty bell training."
 Watch to the end to see their tips to avoid problems such as this one below...